MattBrown88/data-science-portfolio/README.md

 ### Pump it Up: Data Mining the Water Table - Hosted by DrivenData.org

-Competition Description: Can you predict which water pumps are faulty?
-Using data from Taarifa and the Tanzanian Ministry of Water, can you predict which pumps are functional, which need some repairs, and which don't work at all?

-I used an ensemble of XGBoost models to predict the functionality of the water pumps
+A data science competition in which I used machine learning to predict the functionality of water pumps in Tanzania

 [Github](https://github.com/MattBrown88/Pump-it-Up-XGBoost-Ensemble)